Michigan's great lake cabins

 Trip Tips: Lodgings in Michigan state parks on Great Lakes

-Reservations : Lodgings can be reserved up to one year in advance at Michigan DNR Reservations , 800-447-2757.
+Reservations : Modern lodgings can be reserved up to one year in advance and yurts and cabins in campgrounds up to six months in advance at Michigan DNR Reservations, 800-447-2757.

 Mini-cabins on the Lower Peninsula have a minimum rental of two nights (Warren Dunes, three nights), unless odd nights are available.